British History 1485-1603

 12. Women in Early Modern England by S. Mendelson & P. Crawford

 These books are included in the other category, which deals with subjects.
 While we are not exactly expected to read all the books in this list, I think I will at least look over all of them.
-Some of the books deal with a longer period than I need and I will skip the chapters that are not relevant to my studies, as I can always get the book again and read the rest.
+Some of the books deal with a longer period than I need and, naturally, I will skip the chapters that are not relevant to my studies, as I can always get the book again and read the rest.

 Books for British History 1485-1603: Biographies

-8. Mary Tudor by J.M.
+6. Mary Tudor by J.M.
 Richards – 5 stars.
 Offers a different view on Mary.
 I highly recommend it.